metadriverse/policydissect/README.md

 - KEY_SPACE:Back Flip
 - KEY_R:Reset
 ```
+*tips: Switch to Tiptoe state before pressing Key_Q for increasing the distance of jump*

 ### Comparison with explicit goal-conditioned control
 To measure the coarseness of the control approach enabled by *Policy Dissection*, we train a goal-conditioned